CAVESMP/.github/profile/README.md

 If you are a member of the CAVESMP and want access to the Organization, hit me up in the Discord server!

 # Multiverze of SMPS on GitHub
-The Multiverze has it's own GitHub page here: https://github.com/multiverze-of-smps
+The Multiverze has it's own GitHub page: https://github.com/multiverze-of-smps